<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 This spring, all the NHS 42 Integrated Care Boards (ICBs) in England are meant to engage upon their Five Year Forward Plans.

 It is the first time they will do it under the new legislation, so they have been given an extra three months to comply.
-The exercise now is due to complete by 1st July.
+The exercise is now due to be completed by 1st July.

-For various reasons, however, this massive and demanding task will go to the wire, and there will be an almighty scramble towards the end of this period.
+For various reasons, however, this massive and demanding task will go to the wire, and there will be an almighty scramble towards the end of this period, putting stakeholder management capabilities firmly to the test.

 The NHS five-year plan